Tracking the Atlanta Falcons Super Bowl Odds: December 2025

 WeekAtlanta Falcons Super Bowl LX Odds

-The trajectory of the Falcons’ long-shot Super Bowl odds reflects the ups and downs of the last few seasons, as the team continues to miss the playoffs.
-With Michael Penix Jr. gaining experience, explosive offensive weapons, and an improved defense, Atlanta could start finding itself back in playoff contention.
+The trajectory of the Falcons’ long-shot Super Bowl odds reflects the ups and downs of recent seasons, as the team continues to miss the playoffs.
+With offseason improvements, Atlanta could begin moving back into playoff contention next year.

 Latest Updates Impacting Falcons Odds to Win SB LVIII

-Below is the latest news and updates that could impact the Atlanta Falcons’ Super Bowl 60 odds:
+Below is the latest news and updates that could impact the Atlanta Falcons’ season:

 • 📆 August 26: Atlanta trades a conditional 2027 seventh-round pick to the Seattle Seahawks for OT Michael Jerrell.